916th Air Refueling Wing

-The 916th Air Refueling Wing is an Air Reserve Component (ARC) of the United States Air Force.
+The 916th Air Refueling Wing is an Air Reserve Component of the United States Air Force.
 It is assigned to the Fourth Air Force, Air Force Reserve Command, stationed at Seymour Johnson Air Force Base, North Carolina.
-If mobilized, the Wing is gained by the Air Mobility Command.
+If mobilized, the wing is gained by the Air Mobility Command.

 The wing was scheduled to start flying the KC-46A Pegasus in 2019.
 The first KC-46A was delivered on June 12, 2020, the second on August 7, 2020, and the third and fourth on September 10, 2020.

 Mission

 Fly the KC-46A Pegasus in air-to-air refueling and other air mobility missions.